Stochastic Delay Differential Equations with Jump Reflection: Invariant Measure: Introduction

 An outline of the paper is as follows.
-In Section~2, we establish an estimate for the second-order moment associated to the segment process of the solution to RSDDEJ \eqref{eq:rsddej} and consider an exponential integrability of the solution when the drift and diffusion coefficients are uniformly bounded.
-The existence and uniqueness of invariant measures associated with $d$-dimensional segment process is proved in Section~3.
-In Section~4, we discuss the relationship between the regulator $K$ and the local time related to the strong solution process and a local time property in the stationary setting.\\
+Section~\ref{sec:moment} establishes an estimate for the second-order moment associated to the segment process of the solution to Eq.~\eqref{eq:rsddej} and then considers the exponential integrability of the solution.
+Existence and uniqueness of invariant measures associated with $d$-dimensional segment process is proved in Section~\ref{sec:invariant-measure}.
+In Section~\ref{sec:local-time}, we discuss the relationship between the regulator $K$ and the local time of the solution process and the local time property in the stationary setting.